MinicraftPlus/minicraft-plus-revived/README.md

 # minicraft-plus-revived
 Minicraft+, code taken from version 1.6 originally, with the goal of adding back all the features currently in 1.8.

-The idea is to sort of merge the [minicraft-plus-decompiled](https://github.com/chrisj42/minicraft-plus-decompiled) repository with this one, since this one has better-looking code, but the other has more features because it's further ahead.
+The idea is to sort of merge the decompiled code of 1.8 with this code, since this code is better-looking, but the other has more features and it's further ahead.

-In the end, the other repository will be depricated, and probably deleted, as this one will be the pretty much the same code, but better.

 ###The plan: